minuscholastica/Minune/app/_posts/building-this-website.md

 - I wanted more control over how the blog looked.
 Essentially I wanted a really simple blog where I will only add more features and asethetic elements whenever it felt apt.

-  (A side thought, I feel like it helps to feel attached to your writings, and that's why I always felt important about custom blogs, if I ever wanted to write more.)
+  (A side thought, I feel like it helps to feel attached to your writings, and that's why I always felt fond of custom blogs.)

 - I wanted to learn how to build a website.